spacestation13/DMByExample/src/objs/basic_types.md

 #### Objs

 Objs (NOT the same as objects) are general purpose items and things that you can find in a map.
 Everything that's not a turf or a mob on a map is almost certainly an obj.
-A programming object is a type of thing that can hold multiple kinds of data (i.e. a datum).
+> **Objects vs Objs**: A programming object is a type of thing that can hold multiple kinds of data (i.e. a datum).
 An obj on the other hand is a "physical" object that you'd find within the world.
 Not the same concept.

 ```dm
 /obj/egg